Evergreen Data Permissions

 Tiers

-I also designed a pop up that discouraged users from turning permissions off.
-I tested a more detailed design and a simpler design.
-100% of users preferred the more detailed pop up.
+To create more friction for users disabling permissions, I designed a pop up before a user could disable a permissions.
+I tested 2 designs and 100% of users preferred the more detailed pop up.

 100% of users preferred the more detailed pop up